 Yes, have some fun with your age.
 At a minimum, be the best you at whatever age, whatever condition–moving fast or slow.
 Some younger people are slowed down because of health conditions.
 At seventy-one I have lasted well.
 You have lasted, to this point.
 Celebrate it.
 Of course, there are ways to make the lasting longer through a healthy lifestyle.

-It is a matter of choice–a matter of choosing resilient boosting thoughts and behaviors.
+It is a matter of choice–a matter of choosing resilient aging by boosting your thoughts and minding your behaviors.
 May your aging process reflect your thoughtful choices.

 Please check out these related posts: